Smart Groups and Segments

 Before we start creating groups let's go over the basic terminology

-• Custom Fields are fields in the User Profile.
+• User Profile Fields are fields in the User Profile.
 These are completely customizable and can be edited to be any field your company might need.
 Examples of these are Branch, Department, Position, T-Shirt Size, etc.

-How to reach the Custom Field Menu from inside the user profile:
+How to reach the User Profile Field Menu from inside the user profile:

-Below you can see how Custom Fields look inside the user profile:
+Below you can see how User Profile Fields look inside the user profile:

-• Filters are the options you have set within the Custom Fields.
-For example, if the Custom Field is Position then the options might be Sales, Customer Sucess, HR, or Sales Manager.
+• Filters are the options you have set within the User Profile Fields.
+For example, if the User Profile Field is Position then the options might be Sales, Customer Success, HR, or Sales Manager.

-Pro tip: These options can be created in the Manage Field section of the User’s profile by creating a Drop Down Custom Field.
+💡Tip: These options can be created in the Manage Field section of the User’s profile by creating a Drop Down User Profile Field.

 Step 1: Navigate to the smart group's category on the left sidebar